aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/shemot/parashat-shemot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <span class="e"><sup>13</sup>&nbsp;Mosheh said to Elohim: "Here, I will come to the Children of Yisrael and I will say to them: 'The <em>elo'ah</em> of your fathers has sent me to you,' and they will say to me: 'What is his name?' – what shall I say to them?" <sup>14</sup>&nbsp;Elohim said to Mosheh: "'EHYEH ASHER EHYEH/I will be-there howsoever I will be-there.'"
-And he said: "Thus shall you say to the Children of Yisrael: 'EHYEH/I-WILL-BE-THERE sends me to you.'"</span>
+And he said: "Thus shall you say to the Children of Yisrael: 'EHYEH/I-WILL-BE-THERE sends me to you.'"</span>[foot]The Masoretic (Hebrew) text employs the title Pharaoh in these verses (10 and 11) – there may be evidence from other textual witnesses that this is not the original title and thus we employ King of Egypt here which is used by E in Exodus 1, and elsewhere.

+There is frequent debate among commentators regarding the sign God gave Moses in vs. 12.
+It is unlikely that it was verbal since it would not have aided him in proving God's existence and commitment to the Israelites.
+The structure of vs. 12 seems to indicate that God's sign to Moses is the subsequent worship on the Mountain of God, this is difficult since it does not validate Moses' leadership until after the fact.
+If, however, this sign is read in the context of the E narrative it makes a lot of sense since worship at Mount Sinai is the first manifestation of God in this source after Exodus 3, and occurs at the relative beginning of Moses' tenure as leader which ends in E after the conquest of the land in Numbers 21 (in J and P Moses is only a desert leader).
+The sign thus validates Moses' continued leadership in God's first Elohistic manifestation after Exodus 3.

+According to some documentary scholars it is at this point in the narrative where E switches to "the Lord".
+There is, however, little textual evidence to support this claim since vs. 15 (15 God also said to Moses, “Thus you shall say to the Israelites, ‘The LORD, the God of your ancestors, the God of Abraham, the God of Isaac, and the God of Jacob, has sent me to you’: This is my name forever, and this my title for all generations.) is clearly an addition to the text (note the word "also").
+God has already been named: "I am who I am"  in vs. 14, and vs. 15 clearly contradicts this statement.
+Moreover, vs. 15, mentions the Patriarchal triad which did not exist according to E (Isaac was killed in Genesis 22).
+Vs. 15 is a verse in the Yahwistic vein which seeks to reveal God special name "Yahweh" to the world through the Exodus.[/foot]
 </div></td></tr>